What Is B2B Data?

 Where Does B2B Data Come From?

-B2B data comes from two main places.
+B2B data typically comes from two sources: first-party data, and third-party data.
 Understanding each source helps you evaluate data quality and coverage for your go-to-market needs.

 First-Party Data